cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/ChaCha20-Poly1305.md

 ### Security Best Practices

 1. **Never Reuse Nonces:**
-   - Use random nonces from CSPRNG
+   - Use random 96-bit nonces from a CSPRNG, or a well-designed counter scheme
-   - Or use counters (never repeat)
+   - With random 96-bit nonces, after about 2³² encryptions under one key there is already a ~2⁻³² chance of a collision
-   - 96-bit nonces provide ~2^48 messages before birthday bound
+   - Plan to **re-key well before** you approach that scale, or consider XChaCha20-Poly1305 for very high message counts

 2. **Authenticate-then-Decrypt:**
    ```cpp